DC 7111Cardiovascular System38 CFR § 4.104

 The VA rates Aneurysm, any large artery under Diagnostic Code (DC) 7111, governed by 38 CFR 38 CFR § 4.104.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Aneurysm, any large artery qualify for TDIU (Total Disability Individual Unemployability)?
+Can Aneurysm, any large artery qualify for TDIU?

-What evidence do I need to establish service connection for Aneurysm, any large artery?
+What evidence supports a higher rating for Aneurysm, any large artery?

-What is the C&P exam like for Aneurysm, any large artery?
+What happens at the C&P exam for Aneurysm, any large artery?

 Get a Personalized Rating Analysis